OPQAM/LinuxCommons/LinuxNotes.md

 It's a mess, and sometimes it doesn't work.
 But:

 **.net use * /DELETE**                                       (Windows 7/8)
-**.kill purge**                                              (Windows 7/8 and 10)
+**.klist purge**                                              (Windows 7/8 and 10)

-Word of advice: use them all.
+Word of advice: use them both.
 And if that fails, you can [just do this](https://i0.wp.com/www.putertutor.co.uk/wp-content/uploads/2022/03/turn-it-off-and-on-again.jpg?fit=602%2C328&ssl=1).

+NOTE: despite having given create mask = 0777 and directory mask = 0777 to a folder in samba, folders created in samba got 777, but files only had 766.
+There is something else not giving executable permissions to both group and others.
+I read that umask might work subtractively.. but upon doing 'umask' I got the result 022.
+So, one would likely expect 755, not 766.
+What could cause this?

 ---